Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

-\begin{remark} Solving problems with large scale data often require some tradeoffs between statistical efficiency and computational efficiency, and thus need to handle both statistical errors and computational errors.
+\begin{remark} Solving problems with large-scale data often require some tradeoffs between statistical efficiency and computational efficiency, and thus we need to handle both statistical errors and computational errors.
 We illustrate the potential of the joint asymptotic analysis framework for the study of the two types of errors.
 Note that